 The Home Army Museum

-A huge museum dedicated to Poland’s underground resistance to both Nazi and Soviet occupation.
-The building itself is beautiful, with a stunning glass atrium, and the exhibits include a comprehensive collection of uniforms, weapons, and medals.
+A substantial museum dedicated to Poland’s underground resistance to both Nazi and Soviet occupation.
+The building is striking, with a stunning glass atrium, and the exhibits include a comprehensive collection of uniforms, weapons, and medals.
 There’s even a life-size V2 rocket.

 Galicia Jewish Museum